 One of the new functions that comes with the dynamic array version of Excel is UNIQUE.
 The UNIQUE function lets you extract unique values in a variety of ways.

 The UNIQUE function takes three arguments.
-The first argument, "array" is the source data your are working with.
-The second argument, "by_col" means by column.
+The first argument, array is the source data you are working with.
+The second argument, by_col means by column.
 Use this when data should be compared across columns instead of rows.
 The last argument, exactly_once, tells UNIQUE to return values that only appear once in source data.

 On this first worksheet, I've got a list of 16 fruits with some duplicates.
 Let's use the UNIQUE function to extract a list of unique fruits.

 To enter the function, I'll type an = sign, then "uniq", and then I'll hit the tab key to confirm.

 UNIQUE has just one required argument, called array.
 If you have a normal vertical list of values in rows, this is the only argument you need to provide.

 When I give UNIQUE the range B5:B20, and hit enter, we get a list of unique fruits in a dynamic array.